 Stripe changed the perception of electronic payments by offering businesses a convenient way to accept online payments, regardless of the company’s size or industry.
 Today, nearly every second online store in the U.S. uses Stripe for transaction processing.
 The brand’s technology is integrated into thousands of platforms and apps, simplifying financial operations and reducing routine tasks.

 The purple logo highlights technological sophistication.
 The font appears dynamic due to slightly tilted lines, symbolizing transaction speed.
-The logo’s style is simple, but its unusual configuration symbolizes the company’s openness to innovation and unconventional approaches in financial technology.
+The logo’s simple style is offset by its unusual configuration, which symbolizes the company’s openness to innovation and unconventional approaches in financial technology.

 Robinhood